PeopleFund logo

 PeopleFund is a registered 501(c)(3) nonprofit organization headquartered in Austin, Texas, focused on expanding access to capital and business education for entrepreneurs who face barriers to traditional lending.
 Founded with a mission to inspire, educate, fund, and elevate small business owners, the organization operates as a Community Development Financial Institution (CDFI) specializing in underserved markets across Texas and beyond.

 The organization provides small business loans tailored to entrepreneurs who may not qualify for conventional bank financing, along with complementary financial education and business development classes.
-Their lending programs include general small business loans and specialized funds such as their Veteran Loan Fund, which has surpassed $100 million in nationwide lending.
+Their lending programs include general small business loans and listed funds such as their Veteran Loan Fund, which has surpassed $100 million in nationwide lending.
 PeopleFund demonstrates particular commitment to supporting women-owned businesses and other traditionally underserved populations, as evidenced by client spotlights and targeted lending initiatives.

 PeopleFund distinguishes itself through its nonprofit structure, which allows it to prioritize mission-driven lending over profit maximization, and its integrated approach combining capital access with financial education.
 The organization has demonstrated measurable impact, including supporting over 1,200 jobs in East Texas alone during a recent four-year expansion period.
 Their Veteran Loan Fund's scale and national reach demonstrate significant institutional capacity and credibility within the small business lending ecosystem.